lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 #### Interpreting error messages

 One last skill you'll need to get through this process is the ability to figure out why a process failed.
 As I worked through the process to install all the software needed to run the `googlesheets` package in RStudio, I experienced a number of errors where a step failed because of one or more Linux libraries on which the step depended were not already present in my Linux installation.
-The primary reason for this is that with Crouton we are installing a stripped down version of `Ubuntu` to save space, and therefore some of the libraries that we need aren't included in this versuion of Ubuntu.
-Fortunately, it's easy to add the components we need when we need them.
+The primary reason for this is that with Crouton we are installing a stripped down version of `Ubuntu` to save space, and therefore some of the libraries that we need aren't included in this version of Ubuntu.
+Fortunately, the [Ubuntu Advanced Packaging Tool](https://help.ubuntu.com/community/AptGet/Howto) makes it easy to add the components we need when we need them.

-While I have tried to minimize this by adding steps to install required Linux libraries before loading R and RStudio, depending on the choices you make (e.g. which GUI desktop to install) ,osme libraries that autoatically installed for me may not be present ni your installation .I fa process step fails., review the log for error messages, identify the missing library or libraries, and install them with `apt-get` before retrying the step that failed.
+While I have tried to minimize the need to respond to error messages by adding steps to install required Linux libraries before loading R and RStudio, depending on the choices you make (e.g. which GUI desktop to install) ,osme libraries that automatically installed for me may not be present in your installation.
+If a process step fails, review the log for error messages, identify the missing library or libraries, and install them with `apt-get` before retrying the step that failed.

 # Step 1: Install Linux on Chromebook